Have Questions?

 Find out more about what each role entails HERE.
 Want to volunteer?
 Speak to a pack leader and fill out this Google Form.

+The Key 3 of the pack are the Chartered Unit Representative, the Committee Chair, and the Cubmaster.
 These three folks work together to guide the pack, handle any challenges that arise, and ensure Cubs and their families are set up for success.

 Check out this article from Aaron on Scouting for more information.